 Freemason Abbey encompasses three pillars of our city: astounding art, rich history and a thriving culinary scene.
 The building that Freemason is housed in was once a church and dates back to 1873, making it one of the oldest establishments in the city.
-You will see that the restaurant’s stained glass windows are stunning works of art and original to the building.
+The restaurant’s stained glass windows are stunning works of art and original to the building.
 The seafood here is celebrated and awarded.
 Most popular is their award-winning she crab soup.
 Another scrumptious dish is the seafood fantasia (shrimp and sea scallops sautéed with peppers and onions, tossed with linguini in a white wine Old Bay cream sauce and topped with lump crab meat).

 Hilton Norfolk’s The Main hotel houses three restaurants including the popular seafood restaurant Saltine, located at street level.
 Saltine offers an airy, open environment, with garage door windows that open to the main streets of downtown Norfolk.
 We recommend their VA Blue Crab Cake appetizer served with a celeriac remoulade and their whole roasted stuffed trout served with scallop mousse line, succotash, pickled watermelon rind relish and watermelon molasses.